 Can you climb Mont Blanc without experience?

 Among the available paths to the summit, the Goûter Route is the easiest and most popular.
 It’s regularly climbed by beginners as their first foray into mountaineering.
-Generally, a high level of fitness, proper equipment, and a mountain guide to handle acclimatization and the vagaries of weather should be enough to take you to the top.
+While summiting the iconic Matterhorn on the border of Italy and Switzerland is reserved only for highly advanced alpine climbers, that’s not the case with Mont Blanc, just like with trekking Kilimanjaro.
+Generally, a high level of fitness, proper equipment, and a mountain guide to handle acclimatization and the vagaries of weather should be enough to take you to the top of Mont Blanc.

 Still have questions about preparing for the King of the Alps?
 Learn more about climbing Mont Blanc with Mark in our Epic Adventure Webinar: